 Easy.
-That is the one word that comes constantly to mind when using Shopify.
-Everything seems to have been built with the idea that a person running a Shopify store would not have to be tech-savvy and thus you really don’t have to be a computer genius to run a store with this platform.
-And if do happen to run into problems it is good to know that there are plenty of guides available as well as the friendly & knowledgeable support is ready to help you.
+That is the one word that constantly comes to mind when using Shopify – everything on Shopify’s platform seems to have been built with the idea that a person running a Shopify store would not have to be tech-savvy and thus you really don’t have to be a computer genius to use Shopify.
+And if you do happen to run into problems it is good to know that there are plenty of guides available as well as the friendly & knowledgeable support is ready to help you.

 Negative things about Shopify:

 As you can see above we are mainly very positive about Shopify.
-However, there are couple small things that are slightly annoying: 1) if you are looking to launch your store in language that is not automatically supported by Shopify (most big languages such as English, German and French are) you will have to manually translate all the different parts of the website when using a ready-to-go theme.
+However, there are couple things that are slightly annoying about Shopify: 1) if you are looking to launch your store in language that is not automatically supported by Shopify (most big languages such as English, German and French are) you will have to manually translate all the different parts of the website when using a ready-to-go theme.
 It is not difficult, but it takes time.
-2) changing the URLs of some of your shops’s inner pages is impossible.
+And 2) changing the URLs of some of your shops’s inner pages is impossible.
 In the grand scheme of things both of those are obviously quite small problems.
 Go to Shopify.

 Questions and answers about Shopify: